 Feedstock costs changed throughout the period, causing downstream ABS prices to fluctuate as well.
 The rehabilitation from the catastrophe due to Hurricane Ida extended until mid-Q4, putting a strain on styrene supply.
 While prices rose in October 2021, they fell in November and then rose again in December, reaching 2948 USD/MT on a free delivery basis.
 In Q4, demand was consistent, but slowed as the year progressed, owing to the winter holiday season.

-2-Propenenitrile Price Trend For First, Second and Third Quarters of 2021
+For the First, Second, and Third Quarters of 2021

 In the first quarter of 2021, the Asian market saw a significant increase in overall the demand from a variety of downstream industries.
 Several small-scale ABS machines in China were offline for a few days over the Lunar New Year holiday in February, halting domestic supply.
 Meanwhile, demand from local electronics and home appliance manufacturers increased dramatically in India, supporting its prices.
 Supply remained limited during the quarter, causing the ABS prices in India to rise from 2016 USD/MT in January 2021 to 2120.3 USD/MT in March 2021.

 The market showed conflicting attitudes in the second quarter, with some countries' demand improving successfully while others battled with the pandemic's ramifications or a slow economic recovery.
 In China, demand was solid to stable, with the construction and automobile sectors showing signs of recovery as they returned to pre-pandemic levels.